mui/mui-x/docs/data/date-pickers/custom-opening-button/custom-opening-button.md

 ## Render the opening button at the start of the input

-You can use the `openPickerButtonPosition` on the `field` slot to set the opening button at the start of the input (on the left in lef-to-right direction, on the right in left-to-right direction).
+You can use the `openPickerButtonPosition` on the `field` slot to set the opening button at the start of the input (on the left in lef-to-right direction, on the right in left-to-right direction):

 {{"demo": "StartEdgeOpeningButton.js"}}